Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: The Filled Section, Proof of Proposition

 on an open neighborhood $O$ of $(0,0,0)$ in $N\oplus E\oplus{\mathcal E}$.
 But in this case ${\mathcal E}$ is simply a Banach space.
 However it still makes sense to distinguish two levels on ${\mathcal F}$, namely the $0-$ and the $1$-level.
 The map ${\bf f}$ is continuous and for fixed $(a,v)$ the map $\eta\rightarrow {\bf f}(a,v,\eta)$ is $C^1$ (even $C^\infty$).
 We can consider a bundle $O{\triangleleft}\ {\mathcal F}\rightarrow O$, where the base always has level $0$, but the fiber has two levels.
 So the bi-levels $(0,0)$ and $(0,1)$ are well-defined.
-Note that it makes sense to define continuous $\ssc^+$-sections, namely those which map points in $O$ continuously to ${\mathcal F}^1$.
-We can consider bundle maps quite similarly to the strong bundle maps, but where we only require them to be continuous preserving this simple bi-level structure.
-If we start with an arbitrary strong local bundle we have an underlying structure with only allowing the two bi-levels $(0,0)$ and $(0,1)$.
-Then it makes sense to look for such a weak continuous bundle isomorphism which conjugates ${\bf f}-{\bf s}$, where ${\bf s}$ is such a continuous $\ssc^+$-section satisfying ${\bf f}(0,0,0)={\bf s}(0,0,0)$, to a map which has the contraction germ property (but only on level $0$, which is the only level which makes sense).
+It makes sense to define continuous $\ssc^+$-sections, namely sections which map points in $O$ continuously to ${\mathcal F}^1$.
+We can consider bundle maps quite similarly to the strong bundle maps, but where we only require them to be continuous and preserving this simple bi-level structure.
+If we start with an arbitrary strong local bundle we have an underlying structure consisting of the two bi-levels $(0,0)$ and $(0,1)$.
+Then it makes sense to look for a continuous bundle isomorphism which conjugates ${\bf f}-{\bf s}$, where ${\bf s}$ is a continuous $\ssc^+$-section satisfying ${\bf f}(0,0,0)={\bf s}(0,0,0)$, to a map which has the contraction germ property on level $0$ (which is the only level which makes sense).
 This can be used to study compactness questions near elements which are not on the infinity-level, because the particular contraction type form allows to control the compactness nearby. \end{remark}

-\subsection{Proofs of Proposition \ref{prop--x} and Proposition \ref{prop4.19}}
+\section{Proofs of Proposition \ref{PROPX} and Proposition \ref{PROP4.19}}

-This section is devoted to the proofs of Proposition \ref{prop--x} and Proposition \ref{prop4.19} concerning the filled version
+This section is devoted to the proofs of Proposition \ref{PROPX} and Proposition \ref{PROP4.19} concerning the filled version

 where $(a, v, \eta)\in O$ and $O$ is an open neighborhood of $(0,0, 0)$ in $N\oplus E\oplus {\mathcal E}$.
 The spaces ${\mathcal E}$ and ${\mathcal F}$ are introduced in Section \ref{c-r-results}.
 From the formula for the derivative $D_3{\bf f}(a, v, \eta)$ below in \eqref{identity_25}, it is evident that the proofs can be localized and we shall prove the local versions of the propositions and distinguish between the ``classical case'' and the ``nodal case''.
 The classical case deals with maps defined on parts of $S$ away from the nodal pairs, while the nodal case deals with maps near the nodal points.
 Then the propositions follow from the local versions by means of a finite partition of unity argument.